mbloechl05/vrf-dep/README.md

 Two datasets were analysed:

-1. ELSA: English Longitudinal Study of Ageing, and
+1. The English Longitudinal Study of Ageing (ELSA), and
-2. MIDUS: Midlife in the United States
+2. Midlife in the United States (MIDUS)

 For each dataset, the analysis code is split into different subscripts: